-You can block Macros and consequently Macro virus or Macro targeted malware files, from the Internet, from opening & running automatically in your Microsoft Office 2016 programs like Word, Excel or PowerPoint documents using Group Policy in Windows 10.
+You can block Macros and consequently, Macro virus or Macro targeted malware files, from the Internet, from opening & running automatically in your Microsoft Office programs like Word, Excel, or PowerPoint documents using Group Policy in Windows 10.

 Office Macros are basically small bits of code written in Visual Basic (VBA), that allow you to carry out select repetitive tasks.
-They are useful by themselves, but many a times malware writers misuse this functionality to introduce malware into your computer system.
+They are useful by themselves, but many times malware writers misuse this functionality to introduce malware into your computer system.

-A Macro virus is a virus that takes advantage of Macros that run in Microsoft Office applications such as the Microsoft Word, PowerPoint or Excel.
-Cyber criminals send you a macro-infested payload or a file which will later on download a malicious script, via email and use a subject line that interests or provokes you into opening the document.
+A Macro virus is a virus that takes advantage of Macros that run in Microsoft Office applications such as Microsoft Word, PowerPoint, or Excel.
+Cybercriminals send you a macro-infested payload or a file which will, later on, download a malicious script, via email and use a subject line that interests or provokes you into opening the document.
 When you open the document, a macro runs to execute whatever the task the criminal wants.

 Microsoft has disabled the Macro functioning by default.
 It has now set the default settings in Office to Disable all macros with notification.
 That is, no macro would run in the Microsoft Word until you allow it to run, since the files now open in Protected View.

 Macro-based malware has made a comeback and is again on the rise.
-Microsoft has therefore rolled out a new Group Policy update to all Office 2016 clients on the network that blocks Internet originating macros from loading, in high-risk scenarios, and thus help enterprise administrators prevent the risk of macros.
+Microsoft has therefore rolled out a new Group Policy update to all Office clients on the network that blocks Internet originating macros from loading, in high-risk scenarios, and thus helps enterprise administrators prevent the risk of macros.